 It is annoying to have put in, but after that you will likely feel some cramping or contractions with your cervix (hopefully) starting to open.

 Your cervix must be somewhat open in order for this to work (otherwise they can’t get the tube into your cervix.
+In general they use this for 12-24 hours, and then remove it (or sometimes it falls out on its own).

-This should be done at the hospital and is an official beginning to labor because once your water breaks we should get the baby out soon (the next day or so) There is always a risk off infection once your water is broken and the baby isn’t protected by that anymore.
+This should be done at the hospital and is an official beginning to labor because once your water breaks we should get the baby out soon (the next day or so) There is always a risk of infection once your water is broken and the baby isn’t protected by that anymore.

-Your water can also break at home.
+Your water can also break at home (although that only happens about 15% of the time).

 Breaking your water is often something that doctors do once ou are are already in labor to speed things along.